 Though intense, their initial romance was short-lived.
-Charles' decision to join the Royal Navy strained their union as did the public's perception that the onetime receptionist lacked several necessary attributes.
+Charles' decision to join the Royal Navy strained their bond as did the public's perception that the onetime receptionist lacked several necessary attributes.
 She had no royal lineage in her blood and, "She wasn't a virgin," royal biographer Chris Wilson told Dateline, "and back in the early 1970s, weird as it seems, we wanted to have a Princess of Wales who'd never been to bed with anyone else."

 While she may have been enamored, Charles, serving in the Caribbean at the time, felt crushed when he learned his former paramour was set to wed.
 Detailed Junor, "It seemed to him particularly cruel, he wrote in one letter, that after 'such a blissful, peaceful and mutually happy relationship,' fate had decreed that it should last a mere six months."

-The duo remained close as Camilla welcomed son Tom (the prince even being named as a godfather) and then daughter Laura, and eventually in the late 1970s, according to reports, resumed their romance.
 Wilson even claims the union had the blessing of Camilla's spouse.
 "The English aristocracy like to serve their royal family," he told Dateline, "and Andrew Parker Bowles was prepared to lay down his wife for his country.
 It was perfectly okay."

-But the arrangement didn't suit everyone.
-As Charles courted—and quite quickly wed—Lady Diana Spencer, the former kindergarten teacher became suspicious of her man's close friend, even requesting Camilla not attend their 3,500-guest 1981 affair at St. Paul's Cathedral.
 And though the late princess has described the time that followed their vows—including the arrival of Prince William and Prince Harry—as "some of the happiest years," by 1989 she knew she had to address the so-called Camilla problem.